lucasjoliveau/doc/es/developer/reference/frontend/mobile.md

 ## How to use it?

-Just like the Odoo Web Framework, the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**
+Just like the Konvergo ERP Web Framework, the Mobile API can be used anywhere by getting the object from **web_mobile.rpc**

 ![../../../_images/odoo_mobile_api.png](../../../_images/odoo_mobile_api.png)